 An online Master of Commerce (MCom) works for people from different backgrounds, including business, education, arts, and engineering.
 Gain valuable skills and expand your business knowledge to create new career opportunities.

-You can study 100% online for a Master of Commerce with Australian universities.
+You can study 100% online for this degree with Australian universities.
 A commerce masters is open to business graduates who want to specialise, as well as other university graduates who want to do business studies for the first time.

+Explore your business options.
 A Masters in Commerce from Australia opens up career opportunities in fields such as finance, accounting, marketing, human resources, and management.
-You increase your skills and earning potential across multiple business-related disciplines.
+Graduates increase their skills and earning potential across multiple business-related disciplines.

 You also have the opportunity to specialise.
 Through choice of elective subjects, you can design an MCom program to meet specific career goals.